Moospje/NeuroNest-AI/FIREBASE_INTEGRATION.md

 1. **Memory Service**: Agent memories are now stored in Firestore with fallback to Supabase.
 2. **Conversation Service**: Conversations and messages are stored in Firestore with fallback to Supabase.
 3. **Settings Service**: User settings are stored in Firestore with fallback to in-memory storage.
+4. **File Service**: File metadata and content are stored in Firestore and Firebase Storage.
+5. **Project Service**: Project data is stored in Firestore.

 ### Data Structure

 The Firebase integration uses the following Firestore collections:

-- `agent_memories`: Stores agent memory entries
+- `memories`: Stores agent memory entries
+- `sessions`: Stores session data
-- `conversations`: Stores conversation metadata
+- `conversations`: Stores conversation metadata and messages
-- `conversation_messages`: Stores individual messages within conversations
 - `user_settings`: Stores user settings
+- `files`: Stores file metadata and content
+- `projects`: Stores project data

 ## Usage